keenpaul29/signin-website/README.md

 # Responsive Sign-in Website
-This is a website that shows both login and sign-in
+This is a website that shows both login and create account

+# Tech Stack
+HTML, CSS and JavaScript